 Big Opportunity, Little Funding

 According to the Boston Consulting Group (BCG), if male and female entrepreneurs were equally supported, it would boost the economy from $2.5 trillion to $5 trillion.
-The analysis:

 And, by ‘equal’ support, the suggestion is both funding and networks to help bolster women’s efforts.
 The underfunding of women entrepreneurs is well reported and no surprise.
 According to Pitchbook, in 2018, female-only founded businesses received just 2.3% of the total capital invested in US-based venture-backed startups.